zkVerify/zkverify-docs/docs/overview/02-getting-started/05-relayer.md

 ```
 :::

 Once you have all the requirements imported, we will start the verification process by calling a ``POST`` endpoint named ``submit-proof``.
 We will also need to create a params object with all the necessary information about the proof, which will be sent in the API call.
+If you want to aggregate the verified proof(want to verify the proof aggregation on connected chains like Sepolia, Base Sepolia etc) check the code snippets with aggregation.
 <Tabs groupId="aggregated-submission">
 <TabItem value="without-aggregation" label="Without Aggregation">
 <Tabs groupId="submit-proof">